LG G2: Critical reception

-The LG G2 was released to mostly positive reception.
+The LG G2 was released to a mostly positive reception.
 In December 2013, the British magazine Stuff named the G2 its 2013 Phone of the Year and Gadget of the Year, reporting that "LG has previously struggled to make an impact on the smartphone market, but the LG G2 is as good as smartphones get in 2013, and shows the established names how it should be done."

 The G2 was considered by critics to be well-built, but was criticized for replacing the glass-based construction of the Optimus G with a plainer, plastic-based design, drawing comparisons to recent Samsung products.
 Ars Technica further criticized the Verizon Wireless version for having a cheaper appearance than the international versions, with a plainer rear cover, modified buttons, and a different speaker layout.
 The G2's rear buttons were met with equally mixed reception, with most reviewers believing that users would be able to adjust themselves to operate them.
 Accordingly, the ability to wake the phone by tapping on the screen was considered a more convenient method.
 The G2 was praised for its high-end hardware, with Engadget describing the device as a "beast" with specifications that "seem familiar to anyone who's read a flagship Android phone review in the last 12 months", recognizing that it had become harder for manufacturers to differentiate their flagship products beyond displays and processors.
 The G2's display was praised for its high resolution and color accuracy, along with LG's efforts to reduce the screen bezel size.
 The G2 was also praised for having unexpectedly longer battery life than any of its competitors (along with Motorola's Droid Razr Maxx).
 After lasting about 20 hours of "standard" use in its testing, the G2's battery was considered by Engadget to be "a sign that we're finally crossing into a world of sensible smartphone batteries."